TalaAF/space-habitat-game/README.md

 ## Features
 - **3D Environment**: Explore your habitat in a fully immersive 3D space.
 - **Customizable Layouts**: Design your habitat by adding and arranging different modules and rooms.
+- **AI Assistant**: Get real-time help with space habitat design from an intelligent knowledge base.
+- **Mission Validation**: Analyze your design against NASA standards and requirements.
 - **User Interface**: Intuitive HUD and design panel for easy navigation and design.
 - **Realistic Controls**: Use advanced 3D controls to move around and interact with your habitat.